lookstechnical/door-surgeon/content/pages/about.md

     linkTitle: The Door Surgeon
   - type: stats
     heading: " "
+    description:
-    desc: "With over 25 years experience, we have been delivering high quality service throughout West Yorkshire "
+      "With over 25 years experience, we have been delivering high quality service throughout West Yorkshire "
     stats:
       - value: 25+